wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-identity-defend-attacks/includes/identify-attacks.md

-As the security analyst for your organization, you understand that attacks can specifically target identities across your organization’s environment.
+As the security analyst for your organization, you understand that attacks can specifically target identities across your organization's environment.
 Your organization has many users and devices, and so you need to be able to monitor for these attacks.

-Here, you’ll learn how you can use Microsoft Defender for Identity to help you to detect for threats to your organization’s identities.
+Here, you'll learn how you can use Microsoft Defender for Identity to help you to detect for threats to your organization's identities.

-Attackers’ attempts to obtain identity information from your organization, are often indicated by observing processes and requests that perform some or all of the following tasks:
+Attackers' attempts to obtain identity information from your organization, are often indicated by observing processes and requests that perform some or all of the following tasks:

 - Reconnaissance, probing the system for security and identity information.
 - Attempts to compromise the credentials of users, computers, or services.